OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 When complete, verify that `Placer_2012_Tiled/` (and `Placer_2018_Tiled/`) contain `.laz` files named by their lower‑left coordinates in the local UTM zone (for example, `500000_4200000.laz`).

----

 ## Option 2: AWS S3 (OpenTopography)

-OpenTopography hosts lidar collections in Amazon S3 buckets.
+OpenTopography hosts lidar data collections on Cloud Oject Storage and are accessible via S3 CLI.
 The steps below show how to find the correct bucket address, verify its contents, and download all files to a local folder.

 #### Tahoe National Forest 2013